 Citywide Meter Installation Project

 American Fork City has a pressurized irrigation system specifically designed for outdoor watering uses such as landscape and lawns.
 In accordance with the 2019 Utah State legislative mandate that all cities meter their secondary water usage, we have been working to install pressurized water (PI) meters on all connections in the City.
 Since April 2019, all new PI connections have been fitted with a meter.
 The first phase of converting existing PI connections to meters began in May 2022, starting in the northern third of the City.
-American Fork has received a Federally-matched grant, which will be used along with $1.5 million the City has reserved for this project, to accomplish the first phase of the installation.
-The citywide installation project is dependent on funding and may take several years to complete.
+American Fork received a Federally-matched grant, which was used along with $1.5 million the City reserved for this project, to accomplish the first phase of the installation.
+Phase 2 will begin in 2023.
+The citywide installation project will take several years to complete.
 There is no additional cost to residents or businesses for the meter installation.
 The existing flat rate structure on utility bills will continue until all meters have been installed citywide, a new Advanced Meter Infrastructure (AMI) system is in place, and a new rate structure is approved.